bcgov/EPIC.search/search-api/DOCUMENTATION.md

 - The service collects detailed performance metrics at each step for monitoring and optimization
 - Timeouts are configured for external service calls to prevent hanging requests
 - Error handling ensures graceful degradation when services are unavailable
-- Consider implementing caching for frequently requested queries
+- Consider implementing caching for:
+  - Frequently requested search queries
+  - Document downloads from S3, especially for frequently accessed PDFs
+  - Use appropriate cache headers for PDF downloads to enable browser caching

 ## Dependencies